 The world’s largest children’s museum appeals to more than just kids.
 The Children’s Museum of Indianapolis features five full floors of excitement, entertainment and education appreciated by adults who like to explore and enjoy their “inner child.”

-Admission is free for college students each Sunday in Sept.
-2014, each Sunday in Oct.
+Admission is free for college students each Sunday in Oct.
 2014, and Sunday, Nov.
 2, 2014.

 Enjoy a free day at the museum!

 Jagapalooza is the annual end of the year celebration held in Carroll Stadium.
 This year in conjunction with Jagapalooza there will be a battle of the bands.
 We are currently in search of committee members to help launch the first Battle of the Bands at IUPUI.

 If you are interested please fill out the application connected to the link below.
 We hope to fill the committee in the next couple weeks.
 Help make your mark on IUPUI one to be remembered.